-I look at them all first thing in the morning and see which ones agree—I make a best guess out of those forecasts.
-If the Bureau of Meteorology’s forecasts agree as well, that gives me even more confidence.
+I look at them all first thing in the morning, see which ones agree, and make a best guess out of those forecasts.
+If the Bureau of Meteorology’s (BOM) forecasts agree as well, that gives me even more confidence.

 For this area, a few models seem to work better than the others.

-The GFS, Global Forecast System, is one.
-It's 7-day map representation is generally pretty good.
+- NOAA’s Global Forecast System is one.
+Its 7-day map representation is generally pretty good.

-The BOM 4-day forecast is very good.
+- The BOM MetEye forecast is very good.
 Compared to 10 years ago, it’s so much more accurate.
-You can pretty much rubber stamp them when they come through, that that’s pretty much what’s going to happen.
+You can pretty much rubber-stamp them when they come through: that’s pretty much what’s going to happen.

-We also look at the 7-day consensus forecast from Australian Weather News, which I think uses all the 9 models that BOM uses.
+- We also look at the 7-day consensus forecast from Australian Weather News, which I think uses all the 9 models that BOM uses.
 It gives a percentage of the models that are predicting rain for the week ahead.
-It’s less reliable as you get further out because not all the models predict out to 7 days.
-But at 3, 4, 5 days out, the accuracy is better.

-Seasonal outlooks – we’ve got used to the fact now that they can change pretty quickly.
+With seasonal outlooks, we’ve now become used to the fact that they can change pretty quickly.
 I guess we’re aware of the limitations that they’re dealing with.
 They are getting a little better.
-It’s something you don’t put a big stock in, but is there at the back of your mind when you’re making fertiliser decisions or stocking decisions.
+It’s something you don’t put huge stock in, but it’s there at the back of your mind when you’re making fertiliser or stocking decisions.

-There’s a lot more monitoring going on in the Indian Ocean now and that’s going to be really good for accuracy of forecasts for WA in particular.
+There’s a lot more monitoring going on in the Indian Ocean now and that’s going to be really good for accuracy of forecasts for Western Australia, in particular.

-POAMA is pretty good for the guys south of Perth but it tends not to be a good predictor for our area because we’ve a combination of northwest cloud band, tropical cloud band, middle level disturbing events and winter fronts.
+POAMA [a seasonal climate prediction model] is pretty good for the guys south of Perth, but it tends not to be a good predictor for our area because we’ve got a combination of north-west cloud bands, tropical cloud bands, middle-level disturbing events and winter fronts.